• Home

 Course Information

 NVivo is a computer software package produced by QSR International that supports qualitative and mixed methods research.
 It has been designed for researchers working with very rich text-based and/or multimedia information (including interviews, open-ended survey responses, pictures, audios, videos, articles, social media and web content), where deep levels of analysis on small or large volumes of data are required.
+A completion certificate will be issued to each participant.

 course information